Articles by City & Category

 Museum of Natural History Tickets & Discounts

-If you’re visiting New York and want to see some of the city’s best attractions, including the American Museum of Natural History, consider purchasing New York CityPASS to save up to 40% on New York’s top attractions and skip the ticket lines altogether.
-CityPASS includes general admission to AMNH and the Rose Center for Earth and Space, plus a space show or giant screen film; normal cost for this admission combo is $28 for adults, $22 for ages 13-17, and $16 for ages 2-12.
+If you’re visiting New York and want to see some of the city’s best attractions, including the American Museum of Natural History, consider purchasing New York CityPASS® tickets to save up to on New York’s top attractions and skip the ticket lines altogether.
+CityPASS® tickets include general admission to AMNH, including the Rose Center for Earth and Space, plus a choice of one ticketed exhibition, the Davis Family Butterfly Vivarium, giant-screen film, or the Hayden Planetarium Space Show.

 Tips and Tricks for a Better Visit